centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## Monitoring action

 Any action performed in the interface that acts on your monitoring in real time.
-For instance, to [acknowledge a resource](#acknowledgement), to [plan a downtime](#downtime), to force a check...
+For instance, to [acknowledge a resource](#acknowledgement), to [plan a downtime](#downtime), to force a check, etc.

 ## Monitoring engine